The short answer is you don't!

 If preferencing is still open then you just need to log in to your account there and make amendments to the ranking and/or arrangement of your programme preferences.

-This will also depend upon your standing in the process; the outcome of your assessment and ranking within the region, as well as the programme preferences you have given.
+After the first offers deadline, if you have not been made an offer it will depend upon your ranking as well as the programme preferences you have given.
 These factors will influence how soon an offer can be made to you (if at all).

 In addition the speed with which offers are 'recycled' depends on how quickly higher-scoring candidates decide whether to accept or decline offers.
 As such, it is not possible for us to advise any candidates on the subject of whether they will receive a post offer, and if so when this would be.